Determining cancer cells division strategy: Results

-Equations~\ref{eq:fractions} and ~\ref{eq:moments} fully describe the dynamics of the cell population, however except for some specific sets of parameters, this set of equation is not closed; in fact, the time derivative of the i-th moment may contain higher moments depending on the values of $\alpha$ and $\beta$.
-In particular, the set is closed in the case of a division rate that does not depend on the cell size (i.e. $\beta=0$).
-To solve the system, we must choose a moment closure strategy.
-To do so, we exploit our findings on the FS distributions stratified by generations.
-In fact, as the latter are fairly enough fitted by normal distributions, we assume that the single generation size distributions have normal moments (note that this is clearly not the case of the total population size distribution) opt for a normal moment closure (see SI for details).
+Equations~\ref{eq:fractions_q} and ~\ref{eq:moments_0}, \ref{eq:moments_q} fully describe the dynamics of the cell population, however except for some specific sets of parameters, this set of equations is not closed; in fact, the time derivative of the i-th moment may contain higher moments depending on the values of $\alpha$ and $\beta$.
+Indeed, the set is closed only in the case of a division rate that does not depend on the cell size (i.e. $\beta=0$).
+To solve the system in the general case, we must choose a moment closure strategy.
+To do so, we exploit our findings on the FSC distributions stratified by generations~\cite{Totis2021}.
+In fact, as the latter are fitted by normal distributions, we assume that the single generation size distributions have normal moments (note that this is not the case of the total population size distribution, that shows a log-normal distribution instead) opt for a normal moment closure (see Appendix \ref{app:moment_closure} for details).

-To validate the obtained relations and test the adopted moment closure, we compare the solution of the differential equations with the results of stochastic simulations of an agent based model, where an initial population of cells grow and divide following the same grow and division rates functional form used in Eq.~\ref{eq:growth_mod}.
+To validate the obtained relations and test the adopted moment closure, we compare the solution of the differential equations with the results of stochastic simulations of an agent based model, where an initial population of cells grow and divide following the same grow and division rates functional form used in Eq.~\ref{eq:PBE}.
 To associate at each cell a proper division time, a Gillespie procedure has been adopted.
-See Method section for the detailed description of the stochastic simulation protocol.
+See the Method section for a detailed description of the stochastic simulation protocol.
 The outcomes of the simulations are recapitulated in Figure~\ref{fig:2}.
-In particular, Figure~\ref{fig:2}a provides a schematic representation of the life cycle of a single agent, i.e. cell in the population: a cell is born with an initial size, $s_b$; it grows according to a certain grow rate, $g(s)$, for a certain set of times, ${\tau_q}_0^Q$, which encode a series of independent intermediate task the cell has to carry out before actual division.
-From a biological point of view, such task can be linked to the phases of the cell cycle.
+In particular, Figure~\ref{fig:2}a provides a schematic representation of the life cycle of a single agent, i.e. cell in the population: a cell is born with initial size, $s_b$; it grows according to a certain growth rate, $g(s)$, for a certain set of times, ${\tau_q}_0^Q$, which encode a series of independent intermediate states the cell has visited before actual division (see appendix \ref{app:checkpoints}).
+From a biological point of view, such states can be linked to the phases of the cell cycle.
 Upon reaching the division size, $s_d$, the mother cell splits into the two daughter cells, one inheriting a fraction p of the mother volume and the other keeping the remaining $1-p$ fraction.